BrentSeidel/m68k-stuff/README.md

 to write an operating system kernel and provide services.
 The third goal is maybe to have something uself.

+## Background
+Way back in the 1980s, I first encountered a multiuser operating system in the form of RSTS/E and later VAX/VMS.
+I had a dream of writing my own operating system (BOS for Brent's Operating Systems).
+This didn't happen.
+However, some ideas and things that I've picked up over the years may show up here.

+Currently, I am calling this OS-68000 (or OS68k for short) until I can come up with a better name.

 ## Current status
 ### Multitasking is Working
 Currently three tasks are defined: